Best Electric and Handheld Milk Frothers Ratings And Reviews

-We are giving this one to the Breville Milk Cafe.
+We are giving this one to the Lavazza o Modo Mio.

-Though the most expensive in our list, it is the most functional and arguably the best milk electric frother on the market.
+Though it doesn’t offer the most features of those in our list, it offers great functionality and value for money.
 We love having the choice of heating the milk without frothing from time to time (hot chocolate, anyone?).
 Plus, the consistency of the milk foam produced and the fact it is fully automatic will make your life easier and more enjoyable.

 It takes practice and experience to become an expert home barista.
 But with the right equipment, lots of hard work, and a little tenacity when things don’t go right, you’ll soon be creating that fabulous frothy foam you’ve always dreamed of.